alvinwendt/UFC-Odds-Anomaly-Detection/README.md

 </div>

-<h2 align="center"> This project is a final capstone for Nashville Software School (NSS) to understand UFC fight outcomes and detect sports better odds anomalies related to a fight's expected outcome.
+<h2 align="center"> This project is a final capstone for Nashville Software School (NSS) to understand UFC fight features to create a predictive model and detect oddsmaker odds anomalies related to a fight's expected outcome.
     <br>
 </p>